Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 Get Medical Care as Soon as Possible

-Obtaining appropriate medical care as soon as possible after a physical or sexual assault is very important for survivor health and wellbeing—even when there are no apparent injuries.
-As certain forms of care are time-sensitive, it is extremely important to consider seeking medical attention as soon as possible after an assault.
+Obtaining appropriate medical care as soon as possible after an assault is important for survivor health and wellbeing—even when there are no apparent injuries.
+As certain forms of care are time-sensitive, it is very important to consider seeking medical attention as soon as possible after an assault.

 Assistance with locating an appropriate care facility is available through 24-hour hotlines, local law enforcement, the Title IX Officer, and University Police.
 You can also view Survivor Assistance at the Student Health Center.

-- Evidence collection: Medical providers can assist survivors with evidence preservation and documentation.
-Evidence preservation is very important — even when someone is not intending to report a crime or policy violation (to law enforcement or campus officials).
+- Medical providers can assist survivors with evidence preservation and documentation.
 Evidence preservation is important in the event a victim decides at a future date to report incidents, seek a protective/restraining order, or file a civil lawsuit.
-For information on evidence preservation (in general and the sexual assault evidentiary exam, specifically), click on evidence preservation.
+For information on evidence preservation, click on evidence preservation.

-- Injury care and treatment: Survivors should seek medical care as soon as they are able after an assault, even when there are no apparent injuries.
+- Survivors should seek medical care as soon as they are able after an assault, even when there are no apparent injuries.
 In addition, medical providers will document injuries identified during examinations.